 - Total cable length between the EUT and AE should not exceed the maximum length specified by the manufacturer

-- Network used for injection of test signal can be moved between different ports as they are tested
+- The network used for injection of test signal can be moved between different ports as they are tested

 - When a CDN is removed from a port, it may be replaced with a decoupling network.